-Backcountry ski boots, otherwise known as AT (alpine touring) boots, are designed specifically for use when skiing in areas with no chairlift access.
+Backcountry ski boots, otherwise known as AT (alpine touring) boots, are designed specifically for use in areas with no chairlift access.
 They differ from standard downhill (alpine) models in a few ways, the most notable of which are binding compatibility and uphill capability.
-Whereas a downhill ski boot typically is only compatible with an alpine ("frame") binding that keeps both the heel and toe locked in at all times, a backcountry ski boot is used with a touring-specific binding that secures the toe and allows you the option of freeing the heel of the boot for uphill travel.
+Whereas a downhill ski boot typically is only compatible with an alpine binding that keeps both the heel and toe locked in at all times, a backcountry ski boot is used with a touring-specific binding that secures the toe and allows you the option of freeing the heel of the boot for uphill travel on skis.

-Another defining feature of a backcountry boot is its walk/hike mode.
-With a flip of a lever along the spine of the boot, you can control the flexibility of the cuff.
-Opened up, the boot should have sufficient range of motion for climbing.
-And locked into place, it resembles a standard downhill design with enough stiffness to transfer power to the bindings and skis.
-The competing demands of weight and flexibility on the climb, with stiffness and control on the descent, means alpine touring boots are complex and incorporate high-end materials like Grilamid and carbon fiber.
-This leads to expensive price tags that often exceed $600, but a quality design that fits your feet well can be an amazing partner for exploring the backcountry.
+In order to travel uphill, backcountry ski boots also feature a walk mode, which allows the boot to flex with each stride.
+In the vast majority of cases, this is toggled via a lever along the spine of the boot.
+Opened up, you get sufficient range of motion for skinning.
+Locked into place, the boot resembles a standard downhill design with enough stiffness to transfer power to the bindings and skis.
+The competing demands of weight and flexibility on the climb (and therefore comfort and natural movement), with stiffness and control on the descent, means alpine touring boots are complex and incorporate high-end materials like Grilamid, Pebex Rnew, and carbon fiber.
+This leads to expensive price tags that often exceed $800, but a quality design that fits your feet well can be an amazing partner for exploring the backcountry.

-In a perfect world, an alpine touring boot would be both lightweight and flexy on the uphill, and stiff and supportive when bombing down steep terrain.
-We don't live in a perfect world, however, and although some boots come close, the reality is that you'll always be sacrificing a bit of downhill prowess for uphill comfort or vice versa.
-As a result, we've put backcountry ski boots into three general categories: "ultralight" for those that prioritize climbing efficiency and low weight above all else, "sidecountry" for those that want alpine-worthy downhill performance, and "all-around" for boots that try to achieve that elusive all-in-one solution.
-Below we break the styles down in greater detail.
+Most ski brands want you to believe that their backcountry gear compromises nothing on the uphill or downhill.
+In a perfect world, an alpine touring boot would be both lightweight and flexible on the uphill, and stiff and supportive when bombing down steep terrain.
+We don't live in a perfect world, however, and although some boots come close, the reality is that you'll always be sacrificing a bit of downhill prowess for uphill comfort—or vice versa.
+As a result, we've put backcountry ski boots into three general categories: "all-around" for boots that try to achieve that elusive all-in-one solution for backcountry demands, "ultralight" for those that prioritize climbing efficiency and low weight above all else, and "crossover" for those that feature alpine-worthy downhill performance.
+Below, we break the styles down in greater detail.

-More than any other style of touring boot, ultralight designs for ski mountaineering (skimo) or deep backcountry exploration prioritize uphill travel.
-They are characterized by a minimalist build, high cuff rotation (often both lateral and vertical), minimal buckles, crampon compatibility, tech binding fittings, and grippy soles.
-The low weight and increased motion of these boots can make skiing down feel a little insecure, especially on icy or hard-packed terrain.
+More than any other style of touring boot, ultralight designs for ski mountaineering or deep backcountry exploration prioritize uphill travel.
+They are characterized by a minimalist build, high range of motion (often both lateral and vertical), minimal buckles, crampon compatibility, tech binding fittings, and grippy soles.
+The low weight and increased range of motion of these boots (as well as typically softer flex) can make skiing down feel a little insecure, especially on icy or hard-packed terrain.
 Thus, these boots are perfect for long days in the mountains when uphill travel or long mileage is the goal, and certainly not for frequent use in bounds.
-The Arc'teryx Procline Carbon and Salomon S/Lab X-Alp are two of our favorite ultralight boots.
+The Dynafit TLT X and Scarpa F1 LT are two of our favorite ultralight boots.

 The flex rating describes how much pressure must be applied to flex the boot forward at the ankle while in ski mode.
-A lower number means the boot is softer, while a higher number means the boot is stiffer, and you'll find numbers ranging from 60 at the low end for a super soft beginner alpine boot up to the 130+ for an expert model.
+A lower number means the boot is softer, while a higher number means the boot is stiffer, and you'll find numbers ranging from 80 at the low end for a super soft beginner alpine boot up to 130+ for an expert model.
 It's worth mentioning that there isn't a standardized test to establish these ratings—it's up to the manufacturer to list them.
-But for the most part, we've found it to be a helpful tool (and we call out any boots that don't seem to match their given flex rating in the write-ups above).
+But for the most part, we've found the flex rating to be a helpful tool (and we call out any boots that don't seem to match their given rating in the write-ups above).
 Typically, less experienced skiers will prefer a boot on the soft side, while advanced skiers will want the power transfer and stability of a stiffer boot.
-Furthermore, female skiers often prefer boots with lower flex ratings, which is reflected in the offerings on the market.
+Furthermore, female skiers or those with lighter builds often prefer boots with lower flex ratings, which is reflected in the offerings on the market.